LucasPresotto/LucasPresotto/README.md

   <summary> More abou me...</summary>
   My name is Lucas Presotto Costa, I'm 18 years old.
   Curretly I'm studying Computer Science at IFSC and I'm also a Computer Technician.
   For now these are the info about me.
-At first this profile was created for a activity, so we'll see.
   Thanks for visting my GitHub's profile. 😊
 </details>